Author: Anahita in Love

 Marienbad

-I am in the garden reading a book that I have saved for this vacation — Biomimicry: Innovation Inspired by Nature by Janine Benyus.
+I am in the garden, reading Biomimicry: Innovation Inspired by Nature by Janine Benyus.
 Biomimicry is about observing nature’s strategies to come up with advanced solutions for human challenges such as food spoilage and shortages, harmful chemicals, and water scarcity.
-Immediately as I read the opening quote from Václav Havel, I sense synchronicity: here I am in the Czech Republic.
-And here is the quote: We must draw our standards from the natural world.
-We must honor with the humility of the wise the bounds of that natural world and the mystery which lies beyond them, admitting that there is something in the order of being which evidently exceeds all our competence.
-Václav Havel There is a soft murmuring of water from a fountain behind me and a rippling pool in front, as the swimmers float gently from side to side.
+Landing on the opening quote from Václav Havel, I sense synchronicity, here in the Czech Republic.
+“We must draw our standards from the natural world.
+We must honor with the humility of the wise the bounds of that natural world and the mystery which lies beyond them, admitting that there is something in the order of being which evidently exceeds all our competence.“ Václav Havel There is a soft murmuring of water from a fountain behind me and a rippling pool in front, as the swimmers float gently from side to side.
 I settle deeper into the lounge, adjust the sand-colored shade above the chair and continue reading.
-A honeybee lands on the top edge of the book with stubbly legs and an unmistakable aura of purpose. …
+A honeybee with the unmistakable aura of purpose arrives.
+He lands on the top edge of the book, so close that I can observe his stubbly knees.
+Literally, the …

 Three Books and an Emerging, Ancient Field